Horizontal position representation: n-vector

-Local flat Earth assumption
+Local flat Earth approximation

 When carrying out several calculations within a limited area, a Cartesian coordinate system might be defined with the origin at a specified Earth-fixed position.
 The origin is often selected at the surface of the reference ellipsoid, with the z-axis in the vertical direction.
 Hence (three dimensional) position vectors relative to this coordinate frame will have two horizontal and one vertical parameter.
 The axes are typically selected as North-East-Down or East-North-Up, and thus this system can be viewed as a linearization of the meridians and parallels.

 For small areas a local coordinate system can be convenient for relative positioning, but with increasing (horizontal) distances, errors will increase and repositioning of the tangent point may be required.
 The alignment along the north and east directions is not possible at the Poles, and near the Poles these directions might have significant errors (here the linearization is valid only in a very small area).